File lock

 );

-#Reclaim policy: shouldReclaim
+#Stale policy: shouldReclaim

-The default policy reclaims locks whose acquiredAt is older than staleMs.
+The default policy treats locks whose createdAt is older than staleMs as stale.
 Pass a custom callback when you want a richer notion of "is the holder still alive":

 import { kill } from "node:process";

-const handle = await locks.acquire({
+const handle = await acquireFileLock(targetPath, {

 staleMs: 60_000,